Aashish-Raghav/Load_Balancer/README.md

 Step5: Add retry Mechanism to avoid slow, internal, intermittent error etc... in server request or response

 Step6: Modularize load balancer in different modules
 Step7: Add weighted Round Robin algorithm
 Step8: Replaced the array-based healthy server tracking with a dictionary-based approach.
+Step9: Add least connection algorithm

 Justification:
 The primary tasks involve handling network I/O, such as *forwarding requests and checking server health* , **asynchronous programming** allows efficient handling of many concurrent connections with **minimal overhead**.
 Since creating a new thread for each connection in a **multithreaded** approach would increase memory consumption and limit scalability, asynchronous programming is better suited for scenarios involving high I/O-bound concurrency.
 Additionally, this approach mirrors how real-world load balancers like Nginx handle concurrency, making it a more realistic and modern solution."